cncf/glossary/content/en/runtime.md

 A container runtime specifically implements the [Open Container Initiative](https://opencontainers.org/) specification to ensure consistent handling around the ecosystem.
 This includes container image specifications, how the runtime can retrieve images, and how these images are unpacked, layered, mounted, and executed.
-These runtimes utilize kernel features such as namespaces and cgroups to provide isolation and resource management for the containers.

 ## Problem it addresses